-- increasing budgetary pressures, which may reduce or delay funding for military programs; - changes in modernization plans for military equipment; - changes in tactical navigation requirements; - global conflicts impacting troop deployment, including troop withdrawals; - priorities for current battlefield operations; - new military and operational doctrines that affect military equipment needs; - sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and - · delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.
+- increasing budgetary pressures, which may reduce or delay funding for military programs; - changes in modernization plans for military equipment; - · changes in tactical navigation requirements; - global conflicts impacting troop deployment, including troop withdrawals; - priorities for current battlefield operations; - · new military and operational doctrines that affect military equipment needs; - · sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and - · delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.

 These factors periodically cause substantial fluctuations in sales of our TACNAV and FOG products and services from period to period.
-For example, TACNAV product sales decreased \$3.5 million, or 73%, from the first six months of 2016 to the first six months of 2017, while sales of our TACNAV products increased \$3.2 million, or 199%, from the first six months of 2015 to the first six months of 2016.
-Similarly, sales of our FOG products increased \$0.9 million, or 11%, from the first six months of 2016 to the first six months of 2017, but sales of our FOG products decreased \$0.6 million, or 7%, from the first six months of 2015 to the first six months of 2016.
+For example, TACNAV product sales decreased \$3.0 million, or 64%, from the nine months ended September 30, 2016 to the nine months ended September 30, 2017, while sales of our TACNAV products increased \$6.8 million, or 248%, from the nine months ended September 30, 2015 to the nine months ended September 30, 2016.
+Similarly, sales of our FOG products increased \$1.9 million, or 16%, from the nine months ended September 30, 2016 to the nine months ended September 30, 2017, but sales of our FOG products decreased \$0.7 million, or 5%, from the nine months ended September 30, 2015 to the nine months ended September 30, 2016.
 In October 2014, we received a \$19.0 million TACNAV product and services contract with an international military customer which include program management and engineering services expected to be delivered through 2017 and hardware shipments that were completed in the third quarter of 2016, as well as out-year support services to be provided as part of this order.
 These large orders contribute to the unpredictability of our revenues from period to period.
 Government customers may change defense spending priorities at any time.